Kesean Woodhouse

 About

-Six years across Microsoft and Stripe building backend systems, data pipelines, and integrations — most recently on Microsoft's cloud security team, where I built Azure ingestion pipelines, automated risk management tooling, and production monitoring for a small team of internal analysts.
-Earlier at Microsoft, I shipped C#/XAML features for the Tips app on 1B+ Windows devices.
+Six years across Microsoft and Stripe building and operating backend systems, data pipelines, and integrations.
+Most recently on Microsoft's cloud security team, where I built automated risk-management tooling that took manual work off engineers' plates, stood up production monitoring for a team of internal analysts, and maintained the Azure pipelines that ingested security telemetry.
+Earlier at Microsoft, I shipped C#/XAML features for the Tips app.

-I started in tech retail at Microsoft's flagship NYC store before transitioning to engineering, and that customer-first lens has shown up in every role since.
-My strongest work has lived in the connective tissue between systems — pipelines that make things talk to each other, integrations that get used, tooling that takes manual work off engineers' plates.
-I'm comfortable across C#, Python, JavaScript/TypeScript, and modern cloud platforms (Azure, Vercel, Railway).
+I started in tech retail at Microsoft's flagship NYC store before moving into engineering, and that customer-first lens has shown up in every role since.
+My strongest work has lived in the connective tissue between systems: pipelines that make things talk to each other, integrations that get used, tooling and monitoring that keep things running without constant hands-on intervention.
+I'm comfortable across C#, Python, PowerShell, JavaScript/TypeScript, and modern cloud platforms (Azure, Vercel, Railway).

 Projects

-Python Flask React TypeScript Clerk Convex Qdrant Voyage AI Redis Railway Vercel GitHub Actions Playwright
+Python Flask React TypeScript Anthropic SDK Railway Vercel GitHub Actions Playwright